cardboard-iguana/hacking-notes/Notes/Using Metasploit.md

 # VBA Meterpreter payload
 #
-# Note that this can’t be used as-is, but must first be copied
+# Note that this can't be used as-is, but must first be copied
 # into a Microsoft Office document as a macro.
 The generated
 # code hooks the Workbook_Open() function, but this must be
 # changed to Document_Open() for Word.